Take a Look at Our Amazing Eyewear Collection!

 Are you interested in starting with contact lenses or switching types?
 Do you need to replenish your supply of contact lenses?
 With our first-rate team of contact lenses experts and extensive selection, there’s no need to wonder Where can I buy contact lenses?

 To optimize the quality of your vision and eye comfort, contact lenses must fit precisely.
 That’s why it’s important to schedule a thorough contact lens eye exam with an experienced and skilled professional – and The Contact Lens Centers is the perfect place!
 Our eye doctors have been fitting contacts for clear and comfortable vision for more than 35 years.
 We will use cutting-edge technology to measure your eyes and fit you with the ideal contact lenses.
-To begin wearing contact lenses or to check that your prescription is current and your eyes are healthy, contact us to reserve a contact lens eye exam in our optometry offices in Dallas, Carrollton and Richardson, TX.
+To begin wearing contact lenses or to check that your prescription is current and your eyes are healthy, contact us to reserve a contact lens eye exam in our optometry offices in Dallas and Carrollton, TX.

 About contact lenses